Abhiram98/orion/orion-server/src/main/java/com/pinterest/orion/core/actions/memq/README.md

 ### Introduction

-To use the MemQ actions, you need to create a new action class to extend the abstract class.
+To use the MemQ actions, you need to create a new action class that extends the abstract class.

-In the new class, you need to override getTeletraanClient() method by constructing TeletraanClient with the right configuration.
+In the new class, override the getTeletraanClient() method by constructing a TeletraanClient with the correct configuration.

-You also need to override getEC2Helper() method in your action class with your own way to get EC2 instance information.
+You also need to override the getEC2Helper() method in your action class to retrieve EC2 instance information in your own way.

-If the time value does not fit your case, you can override get time methods to use your own check interval or timeout values.
+If the default time value does not suit your requirements, you can override the getTime methods to set your desired check interval or timeout values.